splatlab/mantis/README.md

                     directory where results should be written
 ```

+`mantis build` creates a colored de Bruijn graph representation that can be used to query transcripts.

- Following are the arguments to coloreddbg:
+The following are the arguments to mantis build:
+ - log-slots: The log of the number of slots in the CQF (i.e. the number of quotient bits).
- - input squeakr files: a list of input squeakr files (path to files) and cutoffs separated by tab.
+ - input squeakr files: A list of input squeakr files (path to files) and cutoffs separated by tab.
 A sample input squeakr file in provided in the raw dir.
 This is a list of squeakr output files that are generated after running squeakr on input experiments.
 We have provided two sample squeakr files in data dir.
- - build_output: prefix filepath where all the output files will be written.
+ - build_output: The prefix filepath where all the output files will be written.

 Query
 -------